 Complete The institution has clear policies and procedures for handling student complaints, and the current policies and procedures are accessible to students in the college catalog and online.
 Appendix III on page 217 of the College Catalog (CP 5) explains the Sexual Harassment Complaint Procedures.
 Appendix V on page 219 explains the Grievance Process.
 The Ventura County Community College District (VCCCD) Unlawful Harassment/Discrimination Policy is published on the College website and can be found under the "Quick Links" section of the front page.
 This page also has links to the complaint form and a printable version of the policy.
-Student Services has also created a "Student Complaint and Grievance" web page that can be found on the Student Services page of the
+Student Services has also created a " Student Complaint and Grievance " web page that can be found on the Student Services page of the

 College website.
 Complete The student complaint files for the previous six years (since the last comprehensive evaluation) are available; the files demonstrate accurate implementation of the complaint policies and procedures.
 All student complaint files are maintained in the office of the Vice President of Student Development.
-Complete The team analysis of the student complaint files identifies any issues that may 1 be indicative of the institution's noncompliance with any Accreditation Standards.
-G 1 Oxnard College is compliant.
-Complete The institution posts on its website the names of associations, agencies and governmental bodies that accredit, approve, or license the institution and any of its programs, and provides contact information for filing complaints with such entities. swell children.
-Oxnard College's accreditation status with the ACCJC as well as program accreditation for Addictive Disorders Studies, Dental Hygiene, Auto Technology, Emergency Medical Technology, and Fire Technology is posted G 1. on the College website along with contact information for filing of complaints.
+Complete The team analysis of the student complaint files identifies any issues that may be indicative of the institution's noncompliance with any Accreditation Standards.
+Oxnard College is compliant.
+Complete The institution posts on its website the names of associations, agencies and governmental bodies that accredit, approve, or license the institution and any of its programs, and provides contact information for filing complaints with such entities.
+Oxnard College's accreditation status with the ACCJC as well as program accreditation for Addictive Disorders Studies, Dental Hygiene, Auto Technology, Emergency Medical Technology, and Fire Technology is posted on the College website along with contact information for filing of complaints.
 Complete The institution demonstrates compliance with the Commission Policy on Representation of Accredited Status and the Policy on Student and Public Complaints Against Institutions.
-Complaints Against Institutions.
-In accordance with the Commission Policy on Representation of Accredited Status and the Policy on Student and Public Complaints Against Institutions, Oxnard College publishes the following statements on the College website at the bottom of the main Accreditation Page: "Ownered College is a some dited by the Assembliting Commission for Community "Oxnard College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10 Commercial Boulevard, Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education."
+In accordance with the Commission Policy on Representation of Accredited Status and the Policy on Student and Public Complaints Against Institutions, Oxnard College publishes the following statements on the College website at the bottom of the main Accreditation Page: "Oxnard College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10 Commercial Boulevard, Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education."
 This statement can be found by clicking on "Quick Links" from the College home page then selecting "Accreditation" from the dropdown menu.